KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-12-11-bash-string-operators.md

 ${variable%pattern}
 ```

-If `variable` ends with `pattern`, delete the longest match from the end of `variable` and return the rest.
+If `variable` ends with `pattern`, delete the shortest match from the end of `variable` and return the rest.

 ```bash
 > string="hello world, hello jim"